reefland/extra_k8s_apps/apps/coredns-autoscaler-argocd-helm/README.md

 Review file `coredns-autoscaler-argocd-helm/workloads/coredns-autoscaler/values.yaml`

-* The `config` sections defines how CoreDNS will be scaled based on the size of the cluster.
+* The `config` section defines how CoreDNS will be scaled based on the size of the cluster.

   ```yaml
   config: